Unfair Dismissals from Work

 An employee has the protection of the Unfair Dismissals Acts if he/she has at least one year’s continuous service in employment.
 If the dismissal is for trade union activity, pregnancy or for taking a claim under other designated pieces of employment legislation, then there is protection from the first day of employment.

-The CWU has considerable experience in addressing unfair dismissal and you should contact your union representative accordingly.
+The CWU has considerable experience in addressing unfair dismissal and you should contact your union rep accordingly.